 What is Auditory-Verbal Therapy?

-Auditory Verbal Therapy (AVT) is one of many choices of communication for children with hearing loss.
+Auditory Verbal Therapy (AVT) is used to help children with hearing loss learn to listen and use spoken language, which is one of many choices of communication for children with hearing loss.
 In this approach, children learn speech and language through listening using cochlear implants or hearing aids.

 Using these advanced hearing technology devices, deaf and hard-of-hearing children learn language in the same way that children with normal hearing do– by accessing sound and following a typical progression of speech and language milestones.